Nadelio/NadeLanguagePrototype/Documentation/BasicGrammar.md

 // abstract, system, normal/default
 // and private, public, protected

-// abstract is a body that can't have datatypes, but can have methods
+// abstract is a body that can't have datatypes or init:(), but can have methods
-// system is a body that does have datatypes, but cannot have methods
+// system is a body that does have datatypes, but cannot have methods or init:()
 // normal/default is a body that can have datatypes and methods
 // all of these types can be offspring or parents